 - aggregationType (optional, default: AVG in most charts, SUM in table charts) defines how the values for the metrics on the chart are aggregated.
 The supported values are:

-- MIN
+- MIN: minimal value

-- MAX
+- MAX: maximal value

-- OCC
+- OCC: number of data points

-- AVG
+- AVG: average value

-- DEV
+- DEV: standard deviation

-- SUM
+- SUM: sum of values

-- MED
+- MED: median value

-- MOD
+- MOD: modal value

 - label (mandatory) is a string that is displayed as the legend of the row or column.

 - color (optional, default: GREY) is the fill colour for the row or column.
 Working With Colours

 - colorFromScale (optional, default: empty) allows filling cells with a colour taken from a specific scale.

-Artefact Time Series 🛈
+Artefact Time Series (